lzyang2000/twist2_mjlab/README.md

 4. visualize with `play_twist2.sh`.

 ## TODOs
-- [ ] Add hardware deployment instructions and scripts that use the MJLab G1 definitions.
+- [ ] Add hardware deployment instructions and scripts that use the MJLab G1 definitions (gains, action scale, etc.).

 ## What’s in the package